LeviMe/Rubik-s-Cube/README.md

 This project is a Java implementation of the famous game Rubik's Cube.
 It was developed in 2017 and was shared on GitHub as a demonstration of my past work in 2019.

-The game features a 3D interface that doesn't rely on an game engine, but instead uses its own 3D functions to render the view using Java built-in swing framework.
+The game features a 3D interface that doesn't rely on an external game engine, but instead uses its own 3D functions to render the view using Java built-in swing framework.

 The 3D rendering is done with points that are used to create triangles.
 These triangles are then rendered as 2D figures in a process called rasterization.
 This involves projecting the triangles onto a 2D plane and using techniques such as z-buffering to determine which pixels should be rendered in the final image, and perspective projection to account for the depth of each pixel.